DayvChimes/github_issue_tracker/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+1. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Push to the Branch (git push origin feature/AmazingFeature)
+4. Open a Pull Request <a href="https://github.com/DayvChimes/github_issue_tracker/pulls">,request pull here<a>

 <h1>License</h1>
 Distributed under the MIT License.
 See LICENSE for more information.